diehummel/yadve/README.md

 You could use cygwin or use yadve-worker.bat
+FFMPEG Download: Follow https://ffmpeg.org/download.html Note that actually it seems ffmpeg on windows does not support 10bit (yuv420p10le) for libx265 on Windows.
-FFMPEG Download: Follow https://ffmpeg.org/download.html Download SED + Dependencies from http://gnuwin32.sourceforge.net/packages/sed.htm and put them into same directory of the scripts.
+Download SED + Dependencies from http://gnuwin32.sourceforge.net/packages/sed.htm
+  and put them into same directory of the scripts.
 (Or also edit the batch file and set the path to sed)